dseelinger/AzureAndADValidation/docs/Confirm-AzStorageAccount.md

 ```

 ### -ResourceGroupName
-The name of the Resource Group that the disk is supposed to be in.
+The name of the Resource Group that the Storage Account is supposed to be in.

 ```yaml
 Type: String